-Rod Crawford, the curator of "Arachnids" at the Burke Museum, says the reason spiders are so visible right now is that they are showing off.
+Rod Crawford, the curator of "Arachnids" at the Burke Museum in Seattle, said the reason spiders are so visible right now is that they are showing off.

 The males become sexually mature and have just one purpose in life: cruising for chicks.

 Their journey to find love won't last long.
 The spiders will die or go back into hiding soon enough and back to their other purpose – eating all those other bugs that live in your house.

 "My usual advice to someone who sees a house spider walk across their floor is to just wave as it goes by," said Crawford.